S-VHS: Technical information

+This is performed by using a high carrier frequency of 3 MHz for the digital audio with O-QDPSK (Offset Quadrature Differential Phase Shift Keying) modulation and PCM encoding which is then recorded onto the same helical tracks as the video.
+This frequency is above those used for VHS Hi-Fi (1.7 MHz for the left channel, 1.8 MHz for the right channel) but below the luminance signal frequency for regular VHS of 3.4 MHz.
+The digital audio stream has a bit rate of 2.6 Mbit/s.
+O-QDPSK is based on QDPSK (Quadrature Differential Phase Shift Keying), also known as DQPSK (Differential Quadrature Phase Shift Keying), and is very similar to it, except O-QDPSK signals are free from zero crossing; the signals never cross the 0 voltage point.
+Instead they are above and below the 0 voltage point.
+This type of digital audio requires a bandwidth of 500 kHz.
+It is also possible for this audio channel to have a carrier frequency of 2 MHz.

-As an added bonus, due to the increased bandwidth of S-VHS, teletext data (PAL) signals can be recorded along with the normal video signal.
-As a result, this teletext data is also able to be decoded and displayed on-screen as an overlay of the conventional TV picture (though not on standard VHS machines).
-A suitably teletext-equipped receiver/decoder (TV, PC card, etc.) displays the recorded teletext data information as if the video were being viewed as a real-time live broadcast.
+The bandwidth of S-VHS allows PAL recordings to contain Teletext data along with the normal video signal, which then can be displayed as an overlay of the conventional TV picture (though not on standard VHS machines).
+A suitably Teletext-equipped receiver/decoder (TV, PC card, etc.) displays the recorded Teletext data information as if the video were a television transmission being received at that moment.

 Hardware

 S-VHS video cassette recorders (VCRs) and cassette tapes are nearly identical in appearance and operation, and backward compatible with VHS.
-VHS VCRs cannot play back S-VHS recordings at all, but can record onto an S-VHS tape in the basic VHS format.
+VHS VCRs cannot play back S-VHS recordings at all but can record onto an S-VHS tape in the basic VHS format.
 Newer VHS VCRs, depending upon their specification, offered a feature called S-VHS quasi-playback or Super Quasi-Play Back, abbreviated to SQPB.
 SQPB lets basic VHS players view (but not record) S-VHS recordings, though reduced to the lesser VHS quality.
-This feature is useful for viewing S-VHS camcorder recordings which used either the full-size S-VHS videotape cassette or the smaller S-VHS-C videotape cassette.
+This feature is useful for viewing S-VHS camcorder recordings that use either the full-size S-VHS cassette or the smaller S-VHS-C cassette.

 Later model S-VHS VCRs offered a recording option called S-VHS ET, which allowed SVHS VCRs to record on VHS tape.
 S-VHS ET is a further modification of the VHS standards that permitted near S-VHS quality recordings on more common and less expensive basic VHS tapes.
 S-VHS ET recordings can be viewed on most SQPB-equipped VHS VCRs and S-VHS VCRs.

-To get the most benefit from S-VHS, a direct video connection to the monitor or TV is required, ideally via an S-Video connectors and/or S-Video enabled SCART.
+To get the most benefit from S-VHS, a direct video connection to the monitor or TV is required, ideally via an S-Video connector and/or S-Video enabled SCART.